Gavino3o/Mise-Fighters/docs/GDD.md

 # Mise Fighters Game Development Document

+**Mise Fighters is a Local Multiplayer Co-op Hack & Slash RPG.**<br>
+The game lets you play as a chef, a butcher, a bartender or a pattisier on a mission to withstand the fury of vengeful food ingredients that have mysteriously come to life to seek revenge for their cooked brethen.<br>
+While Hack & Slash games often exhibit a gory and intesne atmosphere, Mise Fighters is infused with humour and light-heartedness while maintaining a thrilling action-packed gameplay.<br>

 ## Problem Motivation

 Drawing inspiration from beloved hack and slash titles like Hades and Hyper Light Drifter, we set out to create a whimsical online multiplayer cooperative hack and slash experience.
 Our game introduces a team of a chef, a butcher, a bartender and a pâtissier on a mission to withstand the fury of vengeful food ingredients that have mysteriously come to life.
 While hack and slash games often exhibit a gory and intense atmosphere, we wanted to infuse our game with humour and light-heartedness while maintaining a thrilling action-packed gameplay.